Transitioning from Formula to Milk: How-To Guide

 Benefits

-Toddler formula offers complete, balanced nutrition insurance for picky eaters.
+Toddler nutritional drinks offers complete, balanced nutrition insurance for picky eaters.
 It may contain probiotics for digestion.
 Whole milk provides high levels of fat crucial for brain development.

 Cost

-Toddler formulas are more expensive than whole milk.
+Toddler drinks are more expensive than whole milk.
 However, for toddlers who don't eat a wide variety of solids, the formula may be worthwhile.

 Ease of Transition

-Toddler formula is familiar, so some toddlers accept it more readily when switching from infant formula.
+Toddler drinks are familiar, so some toddlers accept it more readily when switching from infant formula.
 Whole milk has a new taste and texture.

 Final Thoughts